 The Gamsbart Olympics!

 Since 1960, Gamsbart aficionados have competed in the Gamsbart Olympics.
 Similar to boxing, there are different classes that you can enter….
-Gams, Hirsch (Deer) or Dachs (Badger)… as well as different lengths.
-While length is important (the premier class starts at 19 cm) , the quality of the hair, density, and the color is also judged.
+Gams, Hirsch (Deer), Dachs (Badger), and various lengths.
+While length is important (the premier class starts at 19 cm), the quality of the hair, density, and color are also judged.
 Some counterfeiters will try to sneak in Gamsbärte with DYED white tips!
 Experts know the difference, and the impostors are immediately disqualified!

 The Gamsbart Olympiade are held in Mittenwald–> Gamsbart Olympics